 Virus Puts Durst Murder Trial on Hold

-LOS ANGELES (CN) — The long-awaited trial of New York real estate heir Robert Durst was put on hold Sunday for at least three weeks because of concerns throughout the court system about the novel coronavirus, Covid-19.
+LOS ANGELES (CN) — The long-awaited trial of New York real estate heir Robert Durst was put on hold Sunday for at least three weeks because of concerns throughout the court system about the novel coronavirus, COVID-19.

-Superior Court Judge Mark E. Windham ordered the trial adjourned until April 6.
+Los Angeles Superior Court Judge Mark E. Windham ordered the trial adjourned until April 6.

 The announcement came five years to the day after Durst was arrested while in hiding in New Orleans under an assumed name.
 He is charged with killing Susan Berman just before Christmas 2000 in her Beverly Hills-area cottage.